 The agreed admissions number for Year 7 of the school will be 150.
 That number of places will be offered in Year 7 annually.

-Where the number of applications for admission is greater than the number of places available for any given intake, the following over- subscription criteria will apply, in the order set out below:
+Where the number of applications for admission is greater than the places available and after the agreed admission of any children with an Education, Health and Care Plan, the following oversubscription criteria will be applied in the order below:

 1. Children who are looked after or have been looked after by a local authority in accordance with Section 22 of the Children Act 1989.

 2. Children for whom it is essential to be admitted to this school because of special circumstances to do with significant medical or social needs evidenced by written professional advice from a doctor, social worker or other health professional, explaining why these needs can realistically only be met by St Andrew the Apostle.

 3. Children who, on the date of admission, will have a sibling on the roll of the school.
 Sibling means a full, step, half, adopted or fostered brother or sister, but not cousin, who will be living permanently with them at the same address at the date of their entry to the school; the school may require proof of relationship.